-During the procedure:
+During the procedures:

 During your procedure the anesthesia provider will administer medications and monitor vital signs which is a process known as Monitored Anesthesia Care (MAC).
 While most patients sleep through the procedure, some remain awake and aware.
 The anesthesiologist and/or certified registered nurse anesthetist (CRNA) will help determine the appropriate type of drug to be used during the procedure to keep you safe and comfortable.
-If abnormal tissue or polyps are found, the physician may remove them through the colonoscope for closer examination or biopsy.
+If abnormal tissue or polyps are found, the physician may remove them through the scope for closer examination or biopsy.

-What happens after the procedure?
+What happens after the procedures?

-The physician will talk with you about the initial results of your procedure and will prepare a full report for the healthcare provider who referred you for the colonoscopy.
-You may have some cramping or bloating after the procedure which is normal and should disappear quickly by passing gas.
+The physician will talk with you about the initial results of your procedure and will prepare a full report for the healthcare provider who referred you for the colonoscopy and upper endoscopy.
+You may have some cramping or bloating after the colonoscopy which is normal and should disappear quickly by passing gas.
+Your throat may feel sore for a short time after the upper endoscopy.
 Any tissue samples or polyps removed during the procedure will be sent to a lab for evaluation.
 It may take 5-7 working days for you to be notified of the results by mail or through the Patient Portal.